 Using a case study approach, learn to develop and follow an IA strategy that meets your organization’s specific needs.
 Topics include the alignment of IA tactics with a company business strategy, a description of an IA management system, and decision-making tools.
 You’ll also leave knowing how to analyze a business strategy and competitive information in order to make more sound recommendations to senior management.

 Building on the previously established case studies and related valuation report, you’ll learn to competently review technology valuations by identifying and analyzing assumptions inherent in valuation.
 Concepts include market opportunity, competitive advantage, and adjustments for risk.

 In this session, you’ll have the opportunity to apply the principles and best practices learned earlier by participating in a complex negotiation.
 Lively discussions include preparing for negotiations and evaluating the effectiveness of the techniques employed.
-Then flex your ethical muscles by identifying potential ethical problems and exploring proactive approaches to avoid breaches of ethics. opportunity to examine patent claims and a patent file history. as well as employ elements for a successful negotiation.
+Then, flex your ethical muscles by identifying potential ethical problems and exploring proactive approaches to avoid breaches of ethics.